TechnicallyWeb3/colour-me-nft/README.md

-# Paint DApp - Interactive NFT Art Creation Platform
+# Colour Me NFT - Interactive NFT Art Creation Platform

 A decentralized application (dApp) that allows users to create, customize, and mint unique NFT artwork on the Polygon blockchain.
 Built with Solidity smart contracts and a modern web interface.

 ## 🎨 Features

-- **Interactive Paint Canvas**: Create artwork using various shapes, colors, and tools
+- **Interactive Paint Canvas**: Create artwork using various shapes, colours, and tools
-- **Dynamic NFT Generation**: Each NFT has unique traits including colors, shapes, and polygon configurations
+- **Dynamic NFT Generation**: Each NFT has unique traits including colours, shapes, and polygon configurations
 - **On-Chain Art Storage**: Artwork modifications are stored directly on the blockchain
 - **Royalty System**: Built-in royalty support for creators
 - **Polygon Integration**: Deployed on Polygon for low-cost transactions